Scoop up this delicious smoky-sweet Middle Eastern dip with warm flatbread, or serve on a mezze platter.

-Among my arsenal of “secret” ingredients is pomegranate molasses, a Middle Eastern condiment that’s made by boiling pomegranate juice until it becomes thick and syrupy.
-It has an intriguing, sweet-tart taste and deep, dark treacly consistency.
+The “secret” ingredient in this dip is pomegranate molasses, a Middle Eastern condiment that’s made by boiling down pomegranate juice until it becomes thick and syrupy.
+It has an intriguing, sweet-sour taste and a deep, dark treacly consistency.

-- 2 red bell peppers, roasted and peeled
+- 1 large red bell pepper, roasted and peeled

 - 2 garlic cloves